 Sweet Potato Pasta and a Review + Giveaway of Dairy Made Easy!

 Sweet Potato Pasta has a unique and exciting flavor, making it a great change from the usual.
 Recipe part of a review of Dairy Made Easy.
 The dynamic duo of cookbook writers, Leah Schapira and Victoria Dwek are back again with the fourth book in their Made Easy cookbook series, Dairy Made Easy.
 As I mentioned in previous reviews (See my reviews of Passover Made Easy, Starters and Sides Made Easy, and Kids Cooking Made Easy), the authors are good friends and colleagues of mine, and I am in total admiration of their knowledge of food, their creativity passion for food, and above all, their ability to put forth a creative and exciting cookbook.
-I'm so excited to have the opportunity … [Read more...]
+I'm so excited to have the opportunity to … [Read more...]

 Roasted Red Pepper Dip

 Roasted Red Pepper Dip is easy to make, is healthy and the perfect party dip!
 Raise your hand if you love dips.
 Shabbat challah and dips go together like...peanut butter and jelly?
 My personal favorite has always been hummus.
 I like the dips full of mayo too, like creamy basil dip or creamy eggplant dip.
 But then I went on my diet, and couldn't quite indulge in endless amounts of hummus or mayo based dips.
 (Who should, really?
 So calorie dense!)
 So I started making my mom's old classic - roasted red pepper dip!
 Here's the thing though.
 I grew up enjoying it, not as a healthy dip, but just as one that my siblings and I enjoyed.
-It wasn't until I was an adult on a diet that I realized … [Read more...]
+It wasn't until I was an adult on a diet that I realized how … [Read more...]

 Maple Pumpkin Granola